ekarbe/ekarbe.github.io/content/legal/terms.md

 The domain **eikekarbe.com** is registered and managed through Namecheap, Inc. The domain registration and DNS services are governed by [Namecheap's Terms of Service](https://www.namecheap.com/legal/general/terms-service/).

-While we make reasonable efforts to ensure continuous availability of the Blog, we cannot guarantee uninterrupted access due to dependencies on these third-party service providers and potential devnotesnical issues beyond our control.
+While we make reasonable efforts to ensure continuous availability of the Blog, we cannot guarantee uninterrupted access due to dependencies on these third-party service providers and potential technical issues beyond our control.

 ## Governing Law